IT-Kartellet/moodle-auth_unilogin/README.md

 ### Login behaviour, text and selector
 Login can work in two ways:

-* Link will insert a link on moodle regular login page, using javascript
+* Link will insert a link on moodle regular login page, using javascript.
+The text field supports [multi-lingual strings](https://docs.moodle.org/28/en/Multi-language_content_filter)
 * Redirect will redirect the user as soon as they click login.
 This means users will only be able to login with uinlogin.

 ### Lock user fields